Born 1st of November 1941 Sydney, New South Wales, Australia

 The funny thing about all of this was that I was the person she forgot.
 Once, she was upstairs and I was downstairs having a coffee and smoking.
 She said to me, “Do you work here?”
 I said, “Yes.”
 I discovered that when people start to get any kind of dementia, you don’t argue.
 If they’re wrong, tough luck.

 When Mum went to the nursing home I cried for about six days.
 They wouldn’t let me visit there until she settled.
 After that, I started visiting.
 It was at Ashfield.
 It was a good nursing home.
 There were things going on.
 I went there and she was dancing and thought oh my God, good luck to her.
 Another time I went and they had Mum tied to the chair with a sheet.
-I said, “Why is my mother tied to a share?"
+I said, “Why is my mother tied to a chair?"
 They told me that Mum and another woman got out.
 It seems Mum and this other lady left the place and they were found at Canterbury Station.
 They’d walked there.

 That all worked out well.
 I could go there a couple of afternoons a week and on the weekends.
 I could do her washing.
 But then the people who owned the nursing home sold it.
 This is the horrifying thing – we were notified that my mother had been moved to a place in Greenacre.
 Anyway, I tried every single thing to get her moved somewhere else and all they would say to me was, “She is already in a nursing home.”
 That meant that I could only go on the weekends and in the school holidays.
 My problem with the nursing home there was that you never saw the same staff member twice.
 That’s the thing with a lot of these places.
 Therefore, people don’t get the medication they’re supposed to get because the communication between changing staff members is insufficient.
 I’d go crook at the staff there.
 I’d say, “Where did you get the clothes my mother’s got on?
-Their not her clothes."
+They're not her clothes."
 My mother was a small person and so I made sure that the clothes I had made for her fit her well.
 “It’s hanging off her.
 Obviously, they’re not her clothes.
 Get it off her now and put her own clothes on.”
 Then I said, “Take note of the fact that some of the clothes match each other and so they can go together to make a complete outfit.”
 Oh, I was dreadful.
 So I complained when things were wrong.
 I said, “After all, it’s my mother.
 That’s what you’ve got to remember.”

 She was going downhill.
 Margaret and I were with Mum.
 We were there for a few hours.
 Margaret asked them if they thought Mum would die that night.
 They said no. So Margaret and I went home and then at five thirty in the morning I got a phone call to say she'd died.